3redronin/mu-server/src/main/java/io/muserver/rest/README.md

 ### 3.1 Resource Classes

-The spec specifies two lifecycles for resource classes: per-request instantiation (via reflection) or singletons, such amongst concurrent requests.
-Following the principle of only supporting programatic configration, Mu-Server only supports singletons, so any constructors or fields are ignored by MuServer.
+The spec specifies two lifecycles for resource classes: per-request instantiation (via reflection) or singletons, shared amongst concurrent requests.
+Following the principle of only supporting programmatic configuration, Mu Server only supports singletons, so any constructors or fields are ignored by Mu Server.

 #### 3.1.1 Lifecycle and Environment